bamidev/wax/README.md

 When you set `database.allow_containerization` to `true` in your `config.nix`, and you have Docker installed on your system, you can run a Postgres database in a container for each Wax build.

 For this to work, you need to have the environment variable `WAX_CONTAINERIZED_DB=1` set in your environment.
-This is dne so that the same config does not create & spawn a docker container on production machines.
+This is done so that the same config does not create & spawn a docker container on production machines.

 While in the dev shell your Wax flake, you can use the `db-shell` and `db-container-shell` commands to get to Postgres.
 Moreover, if you are just switching to containers, and you have the config parameter and environment variable set, you might want to re-enter the flake dev shell again and run `build-config`.
 When using containers for Postgres, it needs to be accessed over TCP rather than Unix domain sockets, so the Odoo config file needs to be adjusted accordingly.

+Also, this feature appears to not play nice together with `direnv` for some reason.

 ## Configuration